bloedboemmel/Discord-Counting-Bot/README.md

 ## How to start
 You need admin rights to set up the bot:

 This bot reacts to the Prefix `!count`

-In the channel you want to start counting, type `!count counting_channel this_channel` Alternatively, you can use `!count counting_channel your_favorite_channel` Same goes for the logging_channel, which also reacts to any user-commands (`!count log_channel this_channel`) And thats it!
+In the channel you want to start counting, type `!count counting_channel this_channel`

+Alternatively, you can use `!count counting_channel your_favorite_channel`

+Same goes for the logging_channel, which also reacts to any user-commands (`!count log_channel this_channel`)

+### And thats it!

 ## Implemented Bot_Commands
 `!count server` - Shows stats for the server

-`!count highscore` - Shows the top 10 users with the most correctly counted numbers `!count user` - Shows stats for you
+`!count highscore` - Shows the top 10 users with the most correctly counted numbers

+`!count user` - Shows stats for you

 `!count user @user` - Shows stats for mentioned user

-`!count beer_count` - Gets the current beer-debt-table for this guild `!count beer_count me` - Gets the current beer-debt-table for this user `!count spend_beer @user` - Notify the bot that the other user has paid for your beer and updates the debts
+`!count beer_count` - Gets the current beer-debt-table for this guild

+`!count beer_count me` - Gets the current beer-debt-table for this user

+`!count spend_beer @user` - Notify the bot that the other user has paid for your beer and updates the debts

 ## To be implemented
-`!count high_count` - Shows the top 10 users with the highest counted numbers `!count set_drink` - Sets your favorite drink
+`!count high_count` - Shows the top 10 users with the highest counted numbers

+`!count set_drink` - Sets your favorite drink

-`!count delete_me` - Deletes your account from the server stats, but not from the beer-debts `!count copy_info` - Copies your stats from the the Counting Bot to this bot
+`!count delete_me` - Deletes your account from the server stats, but not from the beer-debts

-React with "SHAME"-Emojis if someone was greedy
+`!count copy_info` - Copies your stats from the the Counting Bot to this bot

+Bot should react to edited messages.

+Dockerfile to run the bot